Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

-In inv-DAKR, rather than finding the list of $k$-INN, we use the kernel function \eqref{eq:re-id-kernel} which is located at each gallery sample $\y_j$ to calculate a scoring \emph{inversely} for the probe sample $\x_i$.
-Then, the re-ranking by inv-DAKR is conducted by sorting the $N$ scorings for $\x_i$ from the $N$ gallery samples in descending order.
+In inv-DAKR, rather than finding the list of $k$-INN, we use the kernel function in Eq.~\eqref{eq:re-id-kernel}, which is located at each gallery sample $\y_j$, to \emph{inversely} calculate a score for the probe sample $\x_i$.
+Then, reranking by inv-DAKR is conducted by descendingly sorting the $N$ scores $\{ \kappa(\x_i| \y_j, \sigma_j) \}_{j=1}^N$ for $\x_i$.

-Compared to $k$-INN based re-ranking, owning to using a smoothed and density-adaptive kernel function, inv-DAKR has the following merits: \begin{enumerate} \item The ambiguity of the potential matching candidates is preserved by the adaptively scaled kernel function; \item The proposed inv-DAKR computes $N$ scorings $\{\kappa(\x_i|\y_j,\sigma_j)\}_{j=1}^N$ at first and then sort the $N$ scorings only once, rather than sorting $N$ samples individually $N$ times in $k$-INN.\footnote{Note that the $N$ density-adaptive parameters $\{\sigma_j\}_{j=1}^N$ could be computed in advance.} Thus, the computational cost in test stage is significantly reduced. \end{enumerate}
+Compared to $k$-INN, inv-DAKR has the following merits: a) the ambiguity of the potential matching candidates is preserved by the adaptively scaled kernel function; b) the computation cost in the test stage is significantly reduced, because inv-DAKR first computes $N$ scores $\{\kappa(\x_i|\y_j,\sigma_j)\}_{j=1}^N$ and then sort them only once, rather than sorting them for each sample $N$ times as in $k$-INN\footnote{Note that the $N$ density-adaptive parameters $\{\sigma_j\}_{j=1}^N$ can be computed in advance.}.